State-Mandated Climate Policies in Washington

 How will customers’ bills change as a result of the CCA?

-To comply with the Cap and Invest Program, NW Natural has filed an increase for overall natural gas rates.
-This adjustment has two components that follow the state’s rules.
-One is a State Carbon Reduction Charge – a projection of NW Natural’s costs to comply with the Cap and Invest Program – and the other is a State Carbon Reduction Credit, which projects revenues from allowances sold at auction.
+New costs to customer monthly bills started January 1, 2024.
+The recovery of these costs through our rates was approved by the Washington Utilities and Transportation Commission (WUTC).
+This rate adjustment has two components that follow the state’s rules.
+One is the Climate Act Fee – NW Natural’s costs to comply with the state-mandated Cap and Invest Program – and the other is a Climate Act Credit, which is revenue from GHG emissions sold at auction.
 This credit is reserved for customers connected to NW Natural’s system prior to July 26, 2021, and Identified Low-Income Customers.
+The charges per therm will remain the same through 2024, although a customer’s usage can change month to month.

 Discover More